 - 1. Recommend the employee see their health care provider for mental/physical health services. - 2.
 If the employee does not have a health care provider, refer the employee to the Employee Assistance Program (800) 285-7717 for limited clinical support services. - 3.
-Provide the employee with Attachment B or Attachment C, Victims of Domestic Violence Leave Notice.
+Provide the employee with Attachment B or Attachment C, Victim of crime or abuses of Domestic Violence Leave Notice.
 Attachment C is in Spanish. - 4.
-Provide the employee supportive resources, specifically for person's identified as victims of domestic violence, sexual assault and stalking, including community agency referrals listed in the related resources section of this bulletin
+Provide the employee supportive resources, specifically for person's identified as victim of crime or abuses of domestic violence, sexual assault, stalking, or other crime including community agency referrals listed in the related resources section of this bulletin

-Certification:
+D. Certification:

-If an unscheduled absence occurs, the site administrator/designee shall not take any adverse actions against the employee if the employee, within a reasonable time after the absence, provides certification.
+If an unscheduled absence occurs, the site administrator/designee shall not take any adverse actions against the employee, if the employee reports that absence within a reasonable time and provides the required certification.
 Certification shall be any of the following:

-1. The face sheet of a police report indicating that the employee was a victim of domestic violence, sexual assault or stalking with all suspect and witness information redacted.
-2. A court order protecting or separating the employee from the perpetrator of an act of domestic violence, sexual assault or stalking; or, other evidence from the court or prosecuting attorney that the employee appeared in court.
-3. Documentation from a licensed medical professional, domestic violence counselor, a sexual assault counselor, licensed health care provider or counselor that the employee was undergoing treatment for physical or mental injuries or abuse resulting from an act of domestic violence, sexual assault or stalking.
-Recertification: The site administrator/designee may request recertification of an employee's status as a victim of domestic violence, sexual assault or stalking every six months after the date of the previous certification.
-AUTHORITY: This is a policy of the Superintendent of Schools.
-The following legal authority is applied in this policy: California Labor Code sections 230 and 230.1 NON- RETALIATION PROTECTIONS: The District will not tolerate retaliation against anyone for filing a complaint or participating in the complaint investigation process.
-Applicable State law prohibits the discharge, discrimination or retaliation against an employee, including an employee who is a victim of a crime, for taking time off to appear in court, to comply with a subpoena or other court order as a witness in any judicial proceeding.
-RELATED RESOURCES: NON-DISCRIMINATION AND ANTIHARASSMENT (INCLUDING SEXUAL HARASSMENT) POLICY AND COMPLAINT PROCEDURE, BUL-6612.0, dated November 10, 2015 Incident System Tracking Accountability Report, BUL5269.2, dated July 10, 2013.
-Legally-Mandated Paid Sick Leave for Eligible Employees, BUL-6529.1, dated August 3, 2015.
+- 1. The face sheet of a police report indicating that the employee was a victim of crime or abuse with all suspect and witness information redacted. - 2.
+A court order protecting or separating the employee from the perpetrator of an act of crime or abuse; or, other evidence from the court or prosecuting attorney that the employee appeared in court.

+- 3. Documentation from a licensed medical professional, domestic violence counselor, a sexual assault counselor, victim of crime or abuse advocate, licensed health care provider, or counselor that the employee was undergoing treatment or receiving services for physical or mental injuries or abuse resulting in victimization from the crime or abuse. - 4.
+Any other form of documentation that reasonably verifies that the crime or abuse occurred, including but not limited to, a written statement signed by the employee, or an individual acting on the employee's behalf, certifying that the absence is for a purpose authorized under CA Labor Code sections 230 and 230.1.

+E. Recertification:

+The site administrator/designee may request recertification of an employee's status as a victim of crime or abuse of domestic violence, sexual assault or stalking every six-months after the date of the previous certification.

+F. Non-Retaliation Protections:

+The District will not tolerate retaliation against anyone for filing a complaint or participating in the complaint investigation process.

+Applicable State law prohibits the discharge, discrimination or retaliation against an employee, including an employee who is a victim of crime or abuse of a crime, for taking time off to appear in court; to comply with a subpoena; or other court order as a witness in any judicial proceeding.

+AUTHORITY:

+This is a policy of the Los Angeles Unified School District.

+This policy is established in accordance with California Labor Code sections 230 and 230.1

+RELATED RESOURCES:

+Non-Discrimination and Anti-Harassment (Including Sexual Harassment) Policy and Complaint Procedure, BUL-6612.

+Incident System Tracking Accountability Report, BUL-5269.

+Legally-Mandated Paid Sick Leave for Eligible Employees, BUL-6529.

-Workplace Violence, Bullying and Threats (Adult to Adult), BUL-5798.0, dated July 16, 2012.
+Workplace Violence, Bullying and Threats (Adult to Adult), BUL-5798.